mrciolino/wiki-backup/Events/the-ice-castle-of-bahryst.md

 title: The Ice Castle of Bahryst
 description: The party investigates Spoops’ new castle
 published: true
-date: 2025-07-01T12:12:27.678Z
+date: 2025-07-01T14:14:58.992Z
 tags:
 editor: markdown
 dateCreated: 2025-05-21T15:01:58.179Z
 ---

-# The Ice Castle of Bahryst
+# The Ice Castle of Bahyrst
-The party travels to the city of [Bahryst](/locations/Mardun/bahryst) to investigate the castle [Spoops](/characters/spoops) was granted by the [deck of many things](/items/Deck_Of_Many_Things).
+The party travels to the city of [Bahyrst](/locations/Mardun/Bahyrst) to investigate the castle [Spoops](/characters/spoops) was granted by the [deck of many things](/items/Deck_Of_Many_Things).
 Upon arrival they discover the castle has been taken over by an evil wizard named [Fiad](/characters/fiad).

 The party meets [Tamara Strenger](/characters/tamara-strenger), another member of the Guardison family.

-## Otto Hurtzog Captures Narascus and Arrival in Bahryst
+## Otto Hurtzog Captures Narascus and Arrival in Bahyrst
-The party encounters [Otto Hurtzog](/characters/Otto-Hurtszog) accompanied by a group of ice devils on their way north to Bahryst.
+The party encounters [Otto Hurtzog](/characters/Otto-Hurtszog) accompanied by a group of ice devils on their way north to Bahyrst.
 Otto opens fire on the party from below attempting to take out [Os](/characters/os).
 The party was outmatched and forced to retreat.
 Despite their best efforts, [Narascus](/characters/Narascus) was captured, and for a moment they worried he was dead.

-After locating him with [Dio](/items/dio), Os and Spoops were able to save Narascus, fighting off frost giants long enough for Os to teleport him out of the ice castle of Bahryst, though they were off target.
+After locating him with [Dio](/items/dio), Os and Spoops were able to save Narascus, fighting off frost giants long enough for Os to teleport him out of the ice castle of Bahyrst, though they were off target.
 Luckily, Os was able to Polymorph into a dragon and carry everyone to safety.

 ## Defeating The Flying Beast